SERG-Delft/cs4300/2021/index.md

 each lecture has a different topic.
 The study flow is:

 * You read the required chapters or papers before the lecture.
 I suggest you to have the paper in a tablet or in a printed version, so that you can make notes while reading it!
 * You take notes about anything you want to discuss, questions you may have, things you agree or disagree with the author.
-Each student is responsible for proposing at least one discussion point per chapter, which should be posted in our Mattermost thread.
+Each student is responsible for proposing at least one discussion point per chapter/paper, which should be posted in our Mattermost thread.
 * In the lecture slot, we discuss the two readings.
 45 minutes for each.
 * A randomly chosen student takes notes of the main points that emerge out of our discussion and submits a PR to this website.